 And this is the whole story how the new impulse we were expecting upside confuses and turns into Irregular correction but we can protect our trade and grasp next new opportunity with more confidence.

 I have explained this Irregular Correction on upside trend in this article, but the rules and characteristics are absolutely same in downside trend also.

 Confusion and Disadvantage: We expects a new impulse after completion of (abc) correction but wave retrace back without completion of impulse and turns into Irregular Correction.
 But we can always protect our trade by trailing stoploss as I explained above.

 If we look at the whole bounce in Nifty from 6825 to 7992 from 29 Feb 2016 onward, there are repeated Irregular Corrections in between this bounce.
 Many times I was confused in identifying Nifty moves correctly and was not confident and my followers used to say that Elliott Wave Theory is not working but reason was repeated Irregular Correction.

 Whenever we calculated upside targets expecting a new impulse upside, it turns into Irregular Correction and retrace without achieving targets.
 Though, our targets missed many times but we didn’t lose because of stoploss calculation.

 Please look at the Nifty (Chart 1) covering move from 6825-7992 above.

 Advantage of Irregular Correction:

-Irregular Correction have great advantage and can give us huge profit if we manage to identify it as next wave always break previous high/low after completion of Irregular Correction.
-Means, market always break start point of wave (c) of irregular correction after its completion.
+Irregular Correction have great advantage and can give us huge profit if we manage to identify it as next wave after completion of Irregular Correction always break previous high/low with speed.
+Means, market always break start point of wave (c) of irregular correction after with speed its completion.